Announcements

 EMMANUEL DINING ROOM

-Meals on Wheels - Serving our community meals during the last full week of each month (November 25-29, 2025).
+Serving our community meals during the last full week of each month (January 26-30, 2026).
 The time commitment is usually 1 1/2 hrs.
 (11:00 AM - 12:30 PM).
 Please contact Susan Fuesler or email the office at info@concordiade.com.
 Meals are picked up at Silverside Church with directions for delivery route.
 Please consider volunteering; you will bless others and be greatly blessed as well!

 Time.
 Talent.
 Treasure.